 - Traumatic Stress Recovery Assoc.
 Founder & President

 PREVIOUS WORK/PROJECT EXPERIENCE

-Diverse work history has enabled me to relate to a large cross section of people / organisations and age groups as a Counsellor, book author & marriage, family & couples therapist.
+Diverse work history has enabled me to relate to a large cross section of people / organisations and age groups as a Counsellor, consultant trainer, book author & marriage, family & couples therapist.
 I readily understand and identify a broad range of needs/ issues from the following experiences:

 - 1996- Current: Trauma & General individual therapy Counsellor and

 - Facilitator – Community-based Support Groups for people recovering from traumatic stress, depression, anxiety etc.

 - 1996- Current: Managing PTSD in clients/peers/ ourself – Courses provided to women’s refuge, ambulance, nurses, educational personnel and a wide range of other professions.

 - 1999- Current: Emotional First aid / Critical Incident Stress Debriefing provider and Trainer for organisations, family & individuals.

 - 2000 – Current: Design, promotion and facilitation of Public & In-house PD courses: How to Facilitate Trauma Recovery & Using a Workbook; 3-day Emotional First Aid program, incorporating Debriefing overview; 2-day Managing Violent / aggressive persons and incidents.
 Conflict Resolution, General Stress Management, Managing Traumatic Stress for a wide range of service providers E.g., Kununurra, Broome Maar Mooditj Aboriginal Health Worker Diploma students, Derby, Meekatharra and Kalamunda Hospital staff, Social Workers from WA in Perth.